 Designing packaging is no longer just about functionality.
 It is a potent marketing tool as well.
-A first-class design incorporating the right color, shape, adornments, and the material will attract the attention of your target group.
+A first-class design incorporating the right colour, shape, adornments, and the material will attract the attention of your target group.
 An innovative design will highlight your product on the shelves, and at the same time tells your buyers your story and what your company stands for.
 Packaging innovation, stressing sustainability ties in perfectly with modern consumer’s choices.

-At JASA we in fact proved ourselves innovators.
+At JASA we, in fact, proved ourselves, innovators.
 We will gladly take the opportunity to assist you in developing your own packaging innovations.
 Contact us for more information.

 The first one to know about our latest innovations?
 Sign up for our newsletter!